Last Updated on September 27, 2021 by Michelle Moyer

 The Best Things to do in Cappadocia

-HOT AIR BALLOON RIDE: Perfect start to a 2-day Cappadocia vacation
+HOT AIR BALLOON RIDE: Perfect start to a 2-day Cappadocia Itinerary

-The BEST way to see the beautiful landscape of Cappadocia is to take a hot air balloon ride, so I recommend doing this on the first morning that you arrive.
+The BEST way to see the beautiful landscape of Cappadocia is to take a hot air balloon ride, so I recommend doing this on the first morning of your Cappadocia trip.
 Introduce yourself to all the valleys and formations of the region while your balloon floats high in the sky –or sometimes drifts low and glides right next to those fairy chimneys!

 Hundreds of balloons take to the skies every morning in Cappadocia, pending safe and clear weather of course.
 On our trip to Turkey, we only spent two days in Cappadocia, so I was worried that it would be too windy for a hot air balloon trip.
 We scheduled our tour on the first day so that we had a plan B second chance for the following morning, but we lucked out.
 It was a little windy for us, but we were able to go up on the first morning to witness our Cappadocia sunrise from high in the sky!